-But this ‘day of wrath when God’s righteous judgment will be revealed’ (Rom 2:5) does not speak of a last and final judgment like what we see described in John’s apocalyptic vision in Revelation.
-Rather, Paul’s is a reference to an actual historical event that is to come.
-So, for the Jews, that day of wrath culminated in the historical event of the destruction of Jerusalem and the temple in AD 70, and for the pagan Greeks, this judgment-wrath came with the defeat of their gods by the one true God and Father of our Lord Jesus Christ, which was expressed in the Christianization of the Roman empire by the earlier part of the fourth century (hold on this statement for a moment, as I will come back to it).
+But this ‘day of wrath when God’s righteous judgment will be revealed’ (Rom 2:5) does not speak of a last and final judgment like what we see described in John’s final apocalyptic vision in Revelation.
+Rather, Paul’s is a reference to an actual event that is to come in history.
+So, for the Jews, that day of wrath culminated in the historical event of the destruction of Jerusalem and the temple in AD 70, and for the pagan Greeks, this judgment-wrath came with the defeat of their gods by the one true God and Father of our Lord Jesus Christ, which was expressed in the Christianization of the Roman empire by the earlier part of the fourth century (hold on to this statement for a moment, as I will come back to it).

 So, with regards to the reality of Paul’s words for the the Jews, Perriman remarks: